Reimbursement for Tests with the OCULUS Keratograph 5M (OCULUS)

 A Contact lens fitting for routine refractive error not associated with aphakia or pseudophakia is not covered.
 Contact lens fitting for keratoconus (CPT 92072) may be covered.

-A The other tests shown in the first question, not already discussed, are incidental to the exam and are not separately billable.
+A The other tests shown in Q#1, not already discussed, are incidental to other services and are not separately billable.
 They do have significant patient educational value.

 Q What documentation is required in the medical record?